softchris/golang-book/01-basics/05-loops/README.md

    }
    ```

-- while.
-In many programming languages you a have a `while` keyword.
-Go doesn't have that, but what you can do is to use the for-loop in a similar way.
+- **while**.
+In many programming languages you have a `while` keyword.
+Go doesn't have that, but what you can do is use the for-loop similarly.
 You omit the initialization step and increment step and get this code:

   ```go
   for <condition> {